-LPU’s "Transforming Education Awards" aims to honour top 100 schools, inspiring teachers and participating students with teaching grants, cash prizes and other incentives worth Rs.
-60 lakh.
-Through this portal, students can acknowledge the dedicated efforts of their teachers and schools in making unique and profound impact on their lives.
+LPU’s "Transforming Education Awards" aim to honour Schools , Coaching Centres, their teachers, and students with teaching grants, cash prizes and other incentives worth Rs.
+1 Crore.
+Through this portal, students can acknowledge the dedicated efforts of their teachers, Schools and Coaching Centres, in making unique and profound impact on their lives.

 Post Arrival Information

 On your arrival in India, there are certain points that you should keep in mind.

 Customs Formalities: Foreign students in India are generally required to make an oral baggage declaration of the possession of baggage and foreign currency as soon as they land in India.

 Under this they are also required to obtain the Currency Declaration Form from the Customs.
 The students should also fill in the Disembarkation Card (Arrival card) handed over to them by the airline during the course of the flight.